Dutch Tilders (VIC)

 Dutch was the backbone (and later patron) in the establishment of the Melbourne Blues Appreciation Society and the subsequent development and growth of various blues societies and associations throughout the country.
 Dutch influenced the careers and music of Lloyd Spiegel, Geoff Achison and Matt Walker.

-to establishing his legendary status.
-Almost too numerous to mention, some
+greatly to establishing his legendary status.
+Almost too numerous to

 Dutch Tilders voice had the clarity, depth and richness with the maturity to play his thoughts, sensitivity and knowledge of ones unique gifts of guitar and song.